Chemotherapy for non-Hodgkin lymphoma

 Chemotherapy may be used to fight all forms of non-Hodgkin lymphoma, including aggressive and non-aggressive forms, and may also be used to help prevent the disease from recurring.
 Chemotherapy for NHL often consists of giving several drugs together in a set regimen.
 A common form used specifically to treat diffuse large B-cell lymphoma is CHOP chemotherapy, which is a combination of four chemotherapy drugs.

 Depending on the regimen, chemotherapy may be administered in pill form, as an injection, or intravenously.
-You may receive chemotherapy alone, or in combination with other NHL treatments, such as immunotherapy and radiation therapy.
+You may receive chemotherapy alone, or in combination with other NHL treatments, such as targeted therapy and radiation therapy.

 Potential side effects of chemotherapy for NHL